Střelice (Brno-Country District)

 Střelice is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 3,300 inhabitants.
+It has about 3,200 inhabitants.

 Etymology

-The name of the village is derived from the words střelec ('shooter'), střílet ('to shoot').
+The name of the village is derived from the Czech words střelec ('shooter') and střílet ('to shoot').
 According to legend, the village was originally the seat of the land's archers.

 Geography

 Střelice is located about 8 km southwest of Brno.
 It lies in the Bobrava Highlands.
 The highest point is at 385 m above sea level.
 The municipality is situated on the left bank of the Bobrava River, which flows along the southern municipal border.

 History

-The first written mention of Střelice is from 1375, when Moravian Margrave John Henry founded the Carthusian monastery in Královo Pole and donated it several villages, including Střelice.
+The first written mention of Střelice is from 1375, when Moravian margrave John Henry founded the Carthusian monastery in Královo Pole and donated it several villages, including Střelice.

 Transport

 Střelice is located on the railway line Brno–Třebíč.